phenix3

 Clear responsibilities, effective systems, documented processes and robust controls

-Definition Tax Control Framework A Tax Control Framework (TCF) is an internal control instrument specifically aimed at the tax function within a company and an integral component of a company’s business control framework, which is different for every organization.
+A Tax Control Framework (TCF) is an internal control instrument specifically aimed at the tax function within a company and an integral component of a company’s business control framework, which is different for every organization.
 It is a system (process) to identify, mitigate, control and report tax risks.

-The ultimate objective of a TCF is to be in compliance with tax laws and reporting requirements and manage the risks that exceed the companies' risk appetite.
+The objective of a TCF is to be in compliance with tax laws and reporting requirements and manage the risks that exceed the companies' risk appetite.

 Governance, risk identification, controls, communication and monitoring

 A review should take place of the categories of VAT risk the company is facing as well as the likelihood of occurrence, its potential impact and mitigation measures.
-Review the company's risk appetite and risk tolerance and the way in which risks is measured.
+Review the company's risk appetite and risk tolerance and the way in which risks are measured.

-Effectiveness and efficiency of operations, the reliability of tax reporting, and compliance with applicable laws and regulation
+Effectiveness and efficiency of operations, the reliability of tax reporting, and compliance with applicable laws and regulations

 Click to enlarge